30 Best Travel Books of All Time for Every Wanderers

 Wild is Cheryl Strayed’s memoir of a 1,770km hike along the Pacific Crest Trail when she was 26 years old.

 After going through years of decay, disorientation, the death of her dear mother, and a painful divorce, she was determined to pack her bags and go.
-And during the journey of more than 1000 miles, she has met many people, overcome many seemingly impossible challenges, and then re-examined her life and found herself.
+And during the journey of more than 1000 miles, she has met many people, overcomes many seemingly impossible challenges, and then re-examined her life and found herself.

 Each practical experience is recorded through each book like a manual for those who are passionate about backpacking.
 In them are spiritual and religious stories in each land, safe and economical travel tips or memories with local people,… The books above will help you adventure around the world, see new things, and experience activities you have never done before.
 Enjoy, and have a great journey ahead!